Testing for Nonlinear Cointegration under Heteroskedasticity: Monte Carlo Study

-\section{Monte Carlo study}
+\section{Monte Carlo Study}

-This section provides evidence that the proposed nonlinear cointegration test works well in finite samples.
-We conduct several simulation studies for different settings.
-Especially, we study the proposed bootstrap test for linear, polynomial, and smooth transition regression cointegration.
-We compare the empirical rejection rates with those of the standard \cite{Shin1994} test.
-Moreover, we compare the bootstrap cointegration test with the subresidual-based approach.
-For the DGP we extend the example of \cite{CavaliereTaylor2006}, who generated data with a linear cointegration relation under variance breaks, by also considering nonlinear cointegration.
-We start with the linear case.
+This section provides evidence that the proposed nonlinear cointegration test works reasonably well in small samples.
+We study the proposed bootstrap test for linear (Section \ref{subsec:MClinear}), polynomial (Section \ref{subsec:MCpoly}), smooth transition (Section \ref{subsec:smooth}), and threshold cointegration (Section \ref{subsec:TAR}).
+Sections \ref{app:simulationstrend} and \ref{subsec:sieve} provide additional exploratory simulations for the trend case as well as for a potential alternative sieve bootstrap scheme.

+We compare the empirical rejection rates with those of the standard test using the tabulated critical values by \cite{Shin1994} and also with a bootstrap using just the NLS-residuals.\footnote{We also experimented with the subresidual test of \cite{ChoiSaikkonen2010}.
+It however performed less well than the variants presented here, so that we do not present results for brevity.} Our DGP extends the design of \cite{CavaliereTaylor2006}, who generated data with a linear cointegration relation under variance breaks, by also considering nonlinear cointegration.
+We still start with the linear case.